Get Him to the Greek: Plot

-Believing he is having a heart attack, Aldous attempts to help Aaron by giving him an adrenaline shot.
-They flee a drugged up Sergio to Los Angeles, where Aaron convinces Aldous to visit Jackie Q. She has been sleeping with Metallica's drummer, Lars Ulrich, and confesses that Naples is not actually Aldous's biological son.
-Meanwhile, Aaron goes to his home to apologize to Daphne.
+Believing he is having a heart attack, Aldous manages to stabilize Aaron by giving him an adrenaline shot.
+They flee a drugged-up Sergio to reach Los Angeles, where Aaron convinces Aldous to visit Jackie Q. She has been sleeping with Lars Ulrich and confesses that Naples is not actually Aldous’ biological son.
+Meanwhile, Aaron goes to his own home to apologize to Daphne.
 They are interrupted when Aldous arrives, proposing a threesome.
 Daphne agrees and Aaron hesitantly goes along.

 Aaron angrily decides to kiss Aldous, ending the tryst.
 Daphne and Aaron both immediately regret it, and Aaron angrily tells Aldous to go, criticizing his mental state.
 Instead of preparing for his show, he goes to the rooftop of the Standard Hotel, and calls Aaron, threatening to jump.
 Aaron rushes to the hotel and attempts to talk him down.

 Aaron arrives, in time to stop Aldous from jumping.
 Nevertheless, Aldous jumps into a pool several floors down, breaking his arm.
 Aldous tells him that he is lonely, sad, and embarrassed, but is reminded that thousands of fans love him and are waiting to see him.
 Aldous decides to perform at the Greek Theatre, although Aaron pleads for him to go to the hospital.
-Upon their arrival, Sergio offers Aaron drugs to give to Aldous so he will not cancel the concert.
+Upon their arrival, Sergio belittles Aaron and gives him drugs to keep Aldous from messing up his performance.
 Aaron, tired of Sergio's abuse, quits on the spot, then walks stage-side with Aldous, trying to convince him to go to the hospital.
 However, seeing how happy Aldous is while performing, he heads home to reconcile with Daphne.

-Months later, Aldous, sober again, has returned to fame with a single produced by Aaron based on events from their night in Las Vegas.
+Months later, Aldous, sober again, has returned to fame with a new single produced by Aaron based on events from their night in Las Vegas.